Key Specs of Mahindra XUV300

 XUV300 Latest Update

 Mahindra XUV300 Engine: The XUV300 is offered with a 1.2-litre turbocharged petrol engine and a 1.5-litre diesel unit.
 The new petrol unit churns out 110PS of power and 200Nm of torque.
 The diesel engine has been carried over from the Mahindra Marazzo but detuned to make slightly less power at 115PS.
 However, it produces the same amount of torque at 300Nm, making it the torquiest offering in its segment.
-Both engines are offered with a 6-speed manual transmission only.
+Both engines are offered with a 6-speed manual transmission and the diesel engine is also available with an AMT gearbox.
 Mahindra also has an all-electric version of the XUV300 in the works.
 It will be launched in the second half of 2020.

 Mahindra XUV300 Features: The XUV300 comes equipped with various segment-first features including seven airbags, dual-zone climate control and heated ORVMs.
 Other features in its expansive list are a sunroof, front and rear parking sensors with camera, LED tail lamps, DRLs, a tyre-pressure monitoring system, and a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
 The XUV300 gets dual front airbags, ABS with EBD, all four disc brakes, power windows and steering modes as standard.